joezcrm/Spark_Submit_with_Airflow/README.md

 tesing purpose.
 Except changing the format of immiigration records to parquet, the formats of other data sources were kept as csv.
 ## Assumption
-This project assumes that the data source format, the data field names, and data field types are constant.
+This project assumes that the data source format, the name of data sources, the data field names, and data field types are constant.
 ## Data Processing
 The python scripts and Jupyter notebook included here will perform the data processing task.
 The initial data explorations are not included here.